WL-Amigo/waifu2x-converter-cpp/README.md

 ## Usage

-Usage of this program can be seen by executing this with `--help` option.
+Usage of this program can be seen by executing `waifu2x-converter-cpp --help`

 ## Fork logs:
 This program got forked a lot a this point, for history there is a list of author and major code changes since each fork: